TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 - [Speech Generation](#speech-generation)
 - [Gesture Generation](#gesture-generation)

----

-## Text Generation

-This exercise helps you get familiar with basic LLM prompting, compare different models, understand LLM limitations, and create engaging stories for the final presentation.

-To learn the basics of prompt engineering, check out [this short course](https://learn.deeplearning.ai/login?redirect_course=chatgpt-prompt-eng) or refer to [this tutorial](https://www.promptingguide.ai/).
-You can use tools like ChatGPT, Bard, or any LLM available at [https://chat.lmsys.org/](https://chat.lmsys.org/) to generate text.
-This also allows you to compare how different models perform.

-Your story will involve a combination of the following avatars and one scene:
+Your story will involve a combination of the following avatars and scenes:

 ??? example "Avatars (click to show)"